abinit/abinit/doc/mkdocs-user-guide/anaddb.md

 authors: XG, DCA
 ---

-# the Anaddb utility
+# The anaddb utility

-This file explains the use and i/o parameters needed for the "Analysis of Derivative DataBase" code of the ABINIT package.
+This file explains the use and i/o parameters needed for the "Analysis of Derivative DataBase" code.

 This code is able to compute interatomic force constants, but also, more generally, many different physical properties from databases containing